Searching for a few fun facts about Austria?

 5. Vienna was a Creative and Cultural Hub of Europe

 A lot of those composers would have been active in Vienna.
-The capital city of Austria, it drew creatives and intellectuals from all over Europe – thanks in part to its own intellectual heritage and, of course, its famous coffee houses.
+The capital city of Austria, it drew creatives and intellectuals from all over Europe – thanks in part to its own intellectual heritage, delicious Austrian food, and, of course, its famous coffee houses.
 Beethoven (not Austrian) spent most of his life here.
 Sigmund Freud hung out here, so did Leon Trotsky, former Yugoslavian dictator Josip Tito, and Adolf Hitler.

 6. Yes, Hitler was Austrian